ABridoux/scout/Sources/Scout/Scout.docc/Articles/getting-started.md

 The provided examples will reference this "People" file (here as YAML).

-> Note: The "People" files can be  found in the Playground folder.
+> Note: The full "People" files are used to try Scout and can be found in the Playground folder.

 ```yaml
 Robert: